azzeddinetiba/FeCLAP/README.md

 ## Usage

 The solver is used by running **_Main.py_** and the user can follow the instructions on how to input the model data.
+The result files and plots will be stored in the directory _Results_.

+To use the binary version, donwnload [*_FeCLAP_*](https://github.com/azzeddinetiba/FeCLAP/releases/tag/1.0) for the FeCLAP v1.0 and run _Main.exe_ (Some animation features could not work properly)

 **_test_examples.py_** includes 3 example cases, these could be solved simply by running the script, the results generated will be stored in the **_Example_Cases_Results_** Directory, and replace the existing reference results.
 (Remember to exit the generated figures to allow the script to keep running).
 The text file for the first case results however will be stored in the main **_Results_** Directory